Teething baby? That means your sweet child’s growing up! But sore gums can be mildly irritating or incredibly painful for our little ones.

 Changing It Up

 Besides using frozen fruit or breast milk, you can change your baby’s cold gum treat with some baby popsicle recipes you can find online!
 Ask Dad to chop up some vegetables or fruit and blend that in.
-The more hands on deck, the better.
+The more hands-on-deck, the better.

 It’s as simple as making a recipe for baby food, then placing them in your ice tray or silicone tray, and freezing the food.
-With this method, you can make treats for your baby whenever he needs it.
+With this method, you can make treats for your baby whenever he needs them.